w3c/market-data-odrl-profile/FixingsExample.md

 	odrl:target		dre:a6be3f7a-ecb9-4d3f-acaa-01f2c07c3d3c .
 ```

 So, to summerise: we have one Dataset Series, that is provided as a real-time Dataset and a delayed Dataset.
-Each Dataset is then controlled by a different Permission.
+Each Dataset is then controlled by a different Permission, each specifying a different user type.